How To Reduce CAC Across Your Brand Search Campaigns

 - Dynamic rotation.
 TrafficGuard continuously rotates IPs on and off the exclusion list based on recency.
 IPs that have not been seen in the last 24 hours are removed to make room for newly identified returning users.
 The list is always optimised for current, active offenders.

 - IP range condensation (CIDR blocking).
 When multiple returning users share similar IP ranges (common with ISP allocations), TrafficGuard condenses those individual IPs into a single CIDR range.
-One exclusion slot can then cover dozens or hundreds of IPs.
-This dramatically extends the effective capacity of the 500-slot limit.
+One exclusion slot can then cover dozens or hundreds of IPs, dramatically extending the effective capacity of the 500-slot limit.

 - Campaign-level exclusions multiply your capacity.
 The 500 limit applies per campaign, not just at the account level.
 By applying exclusions at the campaign level, you effectively have 500 slots on each campaign plus 500 at the account level.
 For an advertiser with 10 campaigns, that is 5,500 potential exclusion slots.